-On March 31st 2006 the Centre was designated as a World Health Organization (WHO) Collaborating Centre for Capacity Building and Health Care Worker Training in HIV Care, Treatment and Support.
+On March 31st 2006 the Centre was designated as a World Health Organization (WHO) Collaborating Centre for Capacity Building on HIV and STI Care, Treatment and Support.

 GUIDING PRINCIPLES AND VALUES

 Every staff member and volunteer of The Albion Centre shares these values and principles of operation.